 Day 1: Discover quirky eateries and unique boutiques in Roma, Mexico City's coolest neighborhood.

-Day 2 : Spend time in the upscale Polanco neighborhood and indulge on exceptional street food.
+Day 2 : Spend time in the upscale Polanco neighborhood, see the beauty of LAGO ALGO, and indulge on exceptional street food.

 Day 3: See the architecturally inspiring San Miguel Chapultepec neighborhood and hang out in the up-and-coming Juarez neighborhood.